Spend your fall, winter, or spring in Riverside, California. Is Riverside a good snowbird location?

-Why should people stay in Bonita Springs during the winter?
+Why should people stay in Bonita Springs during the fall, winter, or spring?

 Riverside is perfect for snowbirds who wish to experience good quality time outdoors, and away from the harsh winter of their native countries.
 The weather is usually nice and sunny during the winter.
 The city bursts with energy all year round, and it has something to offer for everyone.
 During the winter, the city holds festivals like the Riverside Festival of Lights and the Riverside Dickens Festival, both are very popular.
 Riverside also offers ample opportunities for hiking, fishing, and camping for winter visitors.

 Winter in Southern California is pleasant and mild.
 Riverside is an ideal option for snowbirds because the weather enables visitors to enjoy many outdoor activities all year round.
-The temperature during winters hardly drops below 36 meter (118 feet).
+The temperature during winters hardly drops below 36°F (2°C).
 There are some cold days but on average, the weather remains stable and comfortable.